The Vertical Logic of Hamiltonian Methods (Part 1): Summary and Conclusions

-In the proper Hamiltonian formulation of Dirac's theory no constraints from a spatio-temporal level exist and therefore all mathematically possible terms, all {\it Hamiltonian} terms, can (and do) have physical significance.
-In this sense, the phase space of Dirac spinors is more fundamental that Minkowski's space-time.
 It is a historical contingency, namely the historical order in which quantum theory was developed, that lead quantum physicist to believe that imaginary numbers had some new and mysterious ``non-classical'' significance in quantum mechanics.
-If this would be the case, then there were (at least) $15$ canonical generators in Dirac's theory while there are only ten.
-The conviction that complex numbers are, somehow, more fundamental than real numbers, puts forth strange blossoms and as of today there is barely any mention of real representations of anything in physics.
-The Hamiltonian account of Dirac's theory however uncovers an inherent redundancy: Dirac's theory does not require complex wave-functions (though the complex notation might be easier to handle): The six skew-Hamiltonian elements, namely the $4$ components of the axial vector, the scalar, and the pseudo-scalar are no canonical generators in real linear Hamiltonian theory, while they would be allowed in a complex theory in which matrix transposition is connected with complex conjugation.
-Only the use of the real matrices and classical notation uncovers that the unit imaginry is an artifact from Schr\"odinger's theory that does not intrinsically belong to the Dirac equation.
-However, vice versa, if we are to derive Schr\"odinger's equation from Dirac's, it is convenient to invent the unit imaginary, simply to avoid the spinor notation.
-Hence the unit imaginary entered quantum mechanics also an artifact of the historical order.
-Maybe this provides the best explanation\footnote{ At least the only conclusive explanation known to the author.} for the absence of magnetic monopoles in nature: while the divergence of the electric field is Hamiltonian, the divergence of the magnetic field is skew-Hamiltonian, hence zero.
+But if complex numbers were anything but pairs of real numbers, then one could not simulate quantum theory with conventional computers, which are known to be based on integer and floating-point numbers only.
+Furthermore, if imaginary numbers had special significance, then there were $15$ canonical (traceless) generators in Dirac's theory while there are only ten.
+The conviction that complex numbers are, somehow, more fundamental than real numbers, puts forth strange blossoms and as of today there is barely any mention of real representations of anything in theoretical physics.
+The Hamiltonian account of Dirac's theory however uncovers an intrinsic redundancy: Dirac's theory does not require complex wave-functions (though the complex notation might be easier to handle): The six skew-Hamiltonian elements, namely the $4$ components of the axial vector, the scalar, and the pseudo-scalar are no canonical generators in real linear Hamiltonian theory, while they would be allowed in a complex theory in which matrix transposition is connected with complex conjugation.
+Only the use of the real matrices and classical notation uncovers that the unit imaginary is an artifact from Schr\"odinger's theory that does not intrinsically belong to the Dirac equation.